 Some cancers are treated with chemo alone.
 Others require a combination of treatments including chemo, radiation, and surgery.
 Like chemo, radiation kills cancer cells.
 Surgery can be used to remove collections of cancer cells called tumors.

 The kinds of treatment used to fight cancer depend on the type of cancer and where in the body the cancer is found.

 Chemo is given on a schedule.
 Some people receive it every day.
 Others receive it every week or every month.
 Doctors use the word cycles to describe chemo because the treatment periods happen between periods of rest when a person isn't getting any treatment.
 These breaks allows the person's body to heal from the effects the chemo has on the cancer and on the body's normal cells.

 Breaks from treatment are important because, during chemo, a person might experience some temporary health problems called side effects.
 All medications can have side effects.
 In their effort to kill cancer cells, chemo drugs can make normal cells sick.
 Breaks during chemo cycles allow time for normal cells to get better.

 Because everyone's different, some people will have fewer side effects than others.
-Common side effects of chemo are loss of appetite, vomiting, and temporary hair loss.
+Common side effects of chemo are loss of appetite, nausea, vomiting, and temporary hair loss.
 Someone receiving chemo also might feel tired, bruise easily, and catch infections easily.

 Medicines are available that can help people feel better if they have side effects from chemo.
 Doctors, nurses, and other members of the cancer treatment team will try to answer questions, help the person get well, and make him or her comfortable.
 And having family and friends around for support also can make someone feel better.